Table of Contents

 $ terraform apply

-AHA WITH AWS Organizations on Management Account using Terraform
+AHA with AWS Organizations on Management or Delegated Administrator Account using Terraform

-1. Enable Health Organizational View from the console, so that you can aggregate all Personal Health Dashboard (PHD) events for all accounts in your AWS Organization.
+- Enable Health Organizational View from the console or CLI, so that you can aggregate Health events for all accounts in your AWS Organization.

 **NOTE: ** For Multi region deployment, DynamoDB table will be created with PAY_PER_REQUEST billing mode insted of PROVISIONED due to limitation with terraform.